How To Store Almond Flour (& Does It Go Bad)

 Love almond flour?
-Want to know how to store it correctly so it lasts as long as possible?
+Want to know how to store almond flour correctly so it lasts as long as possible?
 Do you even need to worry?
 Does almond flour go bad?

 I’ve got all the answers to these questions and more below.

-I know I used to wonder all these things!
+I know I used to wonder about all these things!

 Let’s start!